sqlitecloud/docs/src/pages/docs/commands/grant-privilege.md

 ---
 title: GRANT PRIVILEGE
-description: Use this command to add a new <privilege_name> to an existing role.
-The <privilege_name> parameter can be a list of comma separated privileges.
-You can further restrict this operation by specifying a <database_name> and/or a <table_name>.
+description: Use this command to add a new privilege_name to an existing role.
+The privilege_name parameter can be a list of comma separated privileges.
+You can further restrict this operation by specifying a database_name and/or a table_name.
 ---

 ## Syntax